 Submission of drawings

-Some buildings may require the services of a professional consultant to assist in the development of a fire safety plan due to the complexity of the occupancy.
+Some buildings (such as "high buildings") may require the services of a professional consultant to assist in the development of a fire safety plan due to the complexity of the occupancy.
 You can send these with your plan to firstname.lastname@example.org.

 Alternatively you can fax the drawing to 902.490.5228 or mail them to Halifax Regional Fire & Emergency.